Charles Musès: Mathematical work

-Muses also envisioned a mathematical number concept, Musean hypernumbers, that includes hypercomplex number algebras such as complex numbers and split-complex numbers as primitive types.
+Muses envisioned a mathematical number concept, Musean hypernumbers, that includes hypercomplex number algebras such as complex numbers and split-complex numbers as primitive types.
 He assigned them levels based on certain arithmetical properties they may possess.
 While many open questions remain, in particular about defining the relations of these levels, Muses pictured a wide range of applicability for this concept.
 Some of these are based on the properties of magic squares, and even related to religious belief.
 He believed that these hypernumbers were central to issues of consciousness.

-Some research work about hypernumbers was done by the mathematicians Jens Koeplinger and John Shuster.
+Some research work about hypernumbers was done by the mathematicians Jens Koeplinger and John A. Shuster.

-Muses was arrested in Egypt in March 1957 when he tried to remove a number of very valuable artifacts from the country on the argument that he did not realize that a license was required.
-He was finally convicted in August 1957, but was later allowed to return to the United States.
+Legal troubles

+Muses was arrested in Egypt on June 20, 1957, and charged with attempting to smuggle antiquities aboard.
+In August of 1957, Muses pleaded guilty to the charge in order to escape the harsh conditions of his imprisonment, and was released the same month through the efforts of the US Department of State.
+After returning to the United States Muses claimed that he had been falsely accused by the Egyptian secret police in retribution for attempting to stop their persecution of the daughter of a prominent Egyptian family.